lcnw/.github/README_template.md

 | ----------- | ---------------- | ------- |
 | main        | [Production]()   | on push |
 | development | [Development]()  | on push |

-## Database Set Up

-1. Create a testing database in pgAdmin
-2. In root directory run `npx prisma db push` to create tables in pgAdmin

 ## Database Schema